I hope this film gets an official English dub just so I can hear Chris Sabat sing about bingo!

 Here is some CATS fanart commissioned for me and drawn by Betsy.
 Grizabella is singing “Memory” on the left and Mr. Mistoffelees is putting on a magic show on the right.

-I prefer to see the characters of CATS to look more feline rather than directly translating the costumes to the drawing board.
+I prefer the characters of CATS to look more feline-like rather than directly translating the costumes to the drawing board.

 It’s good to be here.